 3) Control and Monitor Access to Sensitive Data

 It’s important to provide appropriate access privileges to authorized users.
-Follow the cybersecurity principles of least privilege, which means granting users only the necessary permissions required to perform their tasks.
+Follow the cybersecurity practices of least privilege, which means granting users only the necessary permissions required to perform their tasks.
 This ensures that the right people can access the data for cybersecurity trends.

 Here are a few essential permission levels to consider: